A Letter from the English Department Chair

 - Shakespeare—How could anyone be an English major without studying the greatest poet of our language?

-- Theory and Criticism.
-The heart of how to analyze and examine literature
+- Theory and Criticism—The heart of how to analyze and examine literature

-- Two English electives—your choice
+- Two English electives—Your choice from English offerings

 - Senior Seminar—The capstone of your study of literature, taught like a course in graduate school; so if you go on for an advanced degree, you already know how grad study works.